-When new to welding you may wonder which is better?
+When you’re new to welding you wonder which is better?
 Flux core welding or MIG welding or

-which one to use in a particular situation.
+which one to use for a certain situation.

 The truth is no one welding method is better than another.